GDG-IGDTUW/Technical-Writing/Understanding the time and Space Complexity of Algos.md

 **Description:** Calculates the nth Fibonacci number using recursive calls.
 This results in Recurrence relation as:
 F(n)=F(n-1) + F(n-2)
 **Time Complexity:** `O(2^n)`
--Each Fibonacci number is calculated using 2 recursive calls.
+- Each Fibonacci number is calculated using 2 recursive calls.
--This creates an exponential number of function calls.
+- This creates an exponential number of function calls.
--The recurrence tree has a depth of n and and at each level the number of calls double, leading to exponential time complexity.
+- The recurrence tree has a depth of n and and at each level the number of calls double, leading to exponential time complexity.
 ```java
 public static int fib(int n) {
 		if(n==0) {